-”There’s a talent shortage worldwide, but nationwide and certainly in St. Louis, we don’t have enough programmers to fill all the positions,” Jim McKelvey, who also co-founded mobile payment company Square, told News 4’s Diana Zoga last September.
+”There’s a talent shortage worldwide, but nationwide and certainly in St. Louis, we don’t have enough programmers to fill all the positions,” said Jim McKelvey, co-founder of mobile payment company Square.

 "I think the average person can learn to program.
 It's tedious.
 It's not terribly fun at the beginning, but once you start getting some success it becomes really interesting.
 Some of the best programmers don't have four year degrees," said McKelvey.

-“The big picture is to change the entire ecosystem in St. Louis from one where we have a deficit of talent to one where we have a surplus.
-Once we have a surplus of talent, I know companies right now in Silicon Valley that would move out here and take a thousand programmers if we had the ecosystem,” McKelvey told Zoga.
+"The big picture is to change the entire ecosystem in St. Louis from one where we have a deficit of talent to one where we have a surplus.
+Once we have a surplus of talent, I know companies right now in Silicon Valley that would move out here and take a thousand programmers if we had the ecosystem," added McKelvey.